SCREENSHOT 1) The cockpit login page.

 Firewall rules, which can be added or deleted.
 All interfaces and the current IP and bandwidth and at the bottom, there are the last records of the Network logs.
 Networking configurations such as IPv4, IPv6, DNS, MTU, and MAC could be modified.

-SCREENSHOT 9) All user accounts and simple management such as create, update, delete, and Login history.
+SCREENSHOT 7) All user accounts and simple management such as create, update, delete, lock and Login history.

-For each service it is included relationships, path, memory, and the last logs.
+CLick on a service to show relationships, path, memory, and the last logs.

-SCREENSHOT 12) In fact, Applications are the installed cockpit plugins.
+SCREENSHOT 11) In fact, Applications are the cockpit plugins.

 The Applications extend the cockpit with new functionality and features.
-By default, two Applications are installed – SELinux and Storage.
-Currently, there are around 11 Applications such as container management podman (Red Hat’s docker), Machines, which use libvirt and QEMU to start full virtualized machines, logs, diagnostics, and more.
+By default, three applications are installed – Networking, SELinux and Storage.
+Currently, there are around 12 Applications such as container management podman (Red Hat’s docker), Machines, which use libvirt and QEMU to start full virtualized machines, logs, diagnostics, and more.

 Escalating to the root user is possible.
 There are COPY and PASTE functionality.